ECP-WarpX/WarpX/Docs/source/install/hpc/lumi.rst

 .. warning::

-   December 12th, 2022 :
+   December 12th, 2022:
-   There is a caching bug in Libfrabric that causes WarpX simulations to occasionally hang on LUMI on more than 1 node.
+   There is a caching bug in libFabric that causes WarpX simulations to occasionally hang on LUMI on more than 1 node.

    As a work-around, please export the following environment variable in your job scripts until the issue is fixed: